-For the Fiscal 2021 - 2023 Performance Shares Program, the Committee will also review our total shareholder return for the three-year period relative to the CGI Group.
+We have retained the rTSR benchmark.
+The Committee will review our total shareholder return for the three-year period relative to the CGI Group.
 If our total shareholder return is above the 80th percentile or below the 20th percentile of the CGI Group, the payout percentage will be adjusted as discussed above.